 As always, I’ve saved our chat transcript and have highlighted the links shared:

 This session, we explained terms like accessibility, inclusive design, remediation, and discussed how this all relates to open publishing and your OER creation project.
 Accessibility is often thought about as just being for students with disabilities, but as we see it, accessibility benefits all readers, even if implemented measures are designed for those at the margins or in smaller groups.
 It’s about ensuring that what you are making, whether it’s a website, drawing, video, etc. can be used and understood by all people, regardless of location, language, context, tools, disability, or more.
+It’s about reframing disability as a mismatch between an individuals’ requirements and a particular resource, product, or service.
 It’s about making sure everyone can have a part to play in making these resources.
 We can think of web accessibility, content accessibility, and even how this can extend into pedagogy.

 Inclusive design is about flexible solutions that provide people the space to create their own paths and meet their needs.
 The three core dimensions of inclusive design are:

 - Recognize diversity and uniqueness - Understand that a one-solution-fits-all approach will not work, rather, there is more value to a flexible solution that users can adapt.

 - Inclusive process and tools - Teams should include individuals who have a lived experience of the users the designs are intended for.
 Equitable creation is one where you promote just and fair inclusion throughout society and create the conditions in which everyone can participate, prosper, and reach his or her full potential.
 Maha Bali said it best!

 - Broader beneficial impact - Designing not only to ensure that certain needs are met, but in a way that that design can benefit a larger group.
 This is what’s often called the ‘curb-cut effect.’